The Klingon Dictionary: Digital editions

 Since 2008, the book is available for E-book readers.

 In 2009, publisher Simon & Schuster introduced an iPhone application version of The Klingon Dictionary as part of three applications rolled into a Klingon Language Suite.
 The new digital format features a precise pronunciation guide, rules for proper use of affixes and suffixes, and a search menu.

 Translations

 The dictionary was first translated into Portuguese and published in Brazil in 1995.
 Its title was simply Dicionário da língua klingon.

 The following translation was German in 1996 bearing the title Das offizielle Wörterbuch Klingonisch/Deutsch ("The Official Klingon-German Dictionary").
 That book contains many typos and incorrect translations, which can be misleading when learning the language.
 A revised version, corrected by Klingon teacher Lieven Litaer, was released in 2013.

 The Italian translation was published in 1998 by the Roman publisher Fanucci Editore and named Il dizionario Klingon-Italiano ("The Klingon-Italian Dictionary").

 In 2008, the dictionary was translated into Czech with the title Klingonský slovník (Klingon Dictionary).

-There is an online 1998–2009 Swedish translation, Klingonsk ordbok, (with Swedish examples and with additional material from later canonical works) to be found at the Klingonska Akademien website.
+An Arabic translation was published in 2024.
+This version is the first one to include Klingon letters to display Klingon words.

+In 2025, a Japanese translation was published.
+It includes a QR code leading to an online list of new Klingon words that have appeared after the publication of the original book.